kawasaki/pyscrlink/README.md

 5. For micro:bit, install Scratch-link hex on your device.

     * Download and unzip the [micro:bit Scratch Hex file](https://downloads.scratch.mit.edu/microbit/scratch-microbit-1.1.0.hex.zip).
-    * Flash the micro:bit over USB with the Scratch .Hex File, you will see the five character name of the micro:bit scroll across the screen such as 'zo9ev'.
+    * Flash the micro:bit over USB with the Scratch Hex File, you will see the five character name of the micro:bit scroll across the screen such as 'zo9ev'.